tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 difficulties framework (Bjork & Bjork, 2011; Soderstrom & Bjork, 2015)
 proposes that variable practice conditions may impair initial performance but then enhance longer-term retention and transfer.
-Similarily, the challenge point framework (Guadagnoli & Lee, 2004) contends that training variation induces optimal learning occurs insofar as it causes the difficulty of practice tasks to be appropriately matched to the learner’s capabilities, but may also be detrimental if
+Similarly, the challenge point framework (Guadagnoli & Lee, 2004) contends that training variation induces optimal learning occurs insofar as it causes the difficulty of practice tasks to be appropriately matched to the learner’s capabilities, but may also be detrimental if